Photo by Jonathan Daniel/Getty Images

 Again, this shows that while Chicago is certainly lessened when Rose is not on the floor, the hypothesis that they would completely fall apart without him is baseless. +2.36 is still a playoff-caliber team, essentially the same as the Hornets or Thunder.
 And this is after adjusting for the strength of opposing lineups when the backups are in the game, so it’s accounting for any backup-vs-backup effects.

-That’s because a great supporting cast would remain, including a double-double machine in Noah, an All-Star caliber talent in Boozer, one of the top perimeter defenders in the league in Deng when healthy, as well as one of the best benches in the NBA and the coaching wizardry of Thibodeau.
+That’s because a great supporting cast would remain, including an All-Star caliber talent in Noah, a double-double guy in Boozer, one of the top perimeter defenders in the league in Deng when healthy, as well as one of the best benches in the NBA and the coaching wizardry of Thibodeau.
 The point is, Rose isn’t alone in the journey.
 Thanks to an excellent offseason by Chicago, Rose is surrounded with plenty of talent and a superb coaching staff.
 It’s true that Rose is the leader and closer of the Bulls, leading them to many victories down the stretch with the basketball in his hands.
 But like senselessly ignoring Chicago’s defense, it would behoove people to ignore the impacts of not only Thibodeau but players like Noah, Deng, and Boozer as well as newcomers like Kyle Korver that have stepped up in crunch-time themselves.

 Rose is a great player but the Bulls are a great team.